 - Type “sfc /scannow” without quotes and hit “Enter.”
 Take note of the space between “sfc” and “/scannow.”

 - To fix any errors if you see “Windows Resource Protection found corrupt files but was unable to fix some (or all) of them,” type “DISM /Online /Cleanup-Image /RestoreHealth.”
 You’ll need to be online, as Windows will download clean versions of corrupted files and replace them.
 If you see “Windows Resource Protection found corrupt files and successfully repaired them,” you are all set.

 If the above solution doesn’t fix your Windows 10 Start menu freeze-up issues, move on to the next option.

-Solution #2: Kill File Explorer/Windows Explorer
+Solution #2: Kill Windows Explorer

-Killing Windows Explorer is a quick-and-dirty fix that may come in handy for various situations, such as when you have non-responsive windows or sporadic issues on the Windows desktop.
+Killing Windows Explorer is a quick-and-easy fix that may come in handy for various situations, such as when you have non-responsive windows or sporadic issues on the Windows desktop.
 The process is not guaranteed to work, but has saved many Windows users from reinstalling their Windows 10 OS.
 Here’s how to kill the Windows Explorer process.

 - Open Task Manager by right-clicking on Windows 10 Start Menu icon and selecting “Task Manager” from the menu, or hold down “Ctrl+Shift+Escape.”